ros2/middleware_working_group/.github/pull_request_template.md

 # Add Project

-* What is this tool?
+* What is this project or set of packages?
-* Why should this tool be maintained by the Working Group?
+* Why should this project be maintained by the Working Group?

 In your changes, you have added a list item to "Subprojects" in `README.md`, following this format: